$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Whole Life Insurance is a Long-Term Play

 Whole life insurance is a permanent life insurance policy with the added benefit of cash value accumulation.
-The premiums are fixed and don’t increase with age or health changes, making it a smart choice for those wanting to add a layer of financial security to their current financial plan.
+The premiums are generally fixed and don’t increase with age or health changes, making it a smart choice for those wanting to add a layer of financial security to their current financial plan.
+Think of whole life as building a financial asset that you’ll own for the rest of your life.

 Term Life Insurance is About Affordability